verhovsky/books-futures-explained/src/0_1_2_generators_pin.md

 // only we as implementors "feel" this, however, if someone is relying on our Pinned pointer
 // this will prevent them from moving it.
 You need to enable the feature flag
-// `#![feature(optin_builtin_traits)]` and use the nightly compiler to implement `!Unpin`. impl !Unpin for GeneratorA { }
+// `#![feature(optin_builtin_traits)]` and use the nightly compiler to implement `!Unpin`.
+// Normally, you would use `std::marker::PhantomPinned` to indicate that the
+// struct is `!Unpin`.
+impl !Unpin for GeneratorA { }

 impl Generator for GeneratorA {